GOEIC Certification Requirements for Exporting to Egypt

 Step 5: Complete Registration Requirements

-Complete any applicable factory or product registration procedures.
+Complete factory or product registration procedures where applicable.

 Step 6: Submit Documentation for Review

-Provide the required documentation to support conformity assessment and customs clearance.
+Provide all required documents to support conformity assessment and customs clearance.

 Step 7: Inspection and Verification